nfroidure/swagger-http-router/ARCHITECTURE.md

  idle requests via a configurable timeout.

-It is also a convenient abstraction of the actual request/response as between the router and the NodeJS world.
+It is also a convenient abstraction of the actual request/response between the router and the NodeJS world.
 A common need is to fake the
  HTTP method for backward compatibility with old browsers/proxies by using the